 Treatment of Tinea Versicolor at Welling Clinics include our specially formulated Homeopathy medicines for Tinea Versicolor.
 The homeopathy treatment of Tinea Versicolor can help you get well from itchy patches and spots on the skin that grow slowly over time, potentially forming into patches.
 Visit a Welling Clinic near you or consult our specialist online for a detailed assessment and to start our fast and very effective treatment of Tinea Versicolor, also known as Pityriasis Versicolor.

-- We are the pioneer in CUREplus Homeopathy treatment for all skin problem,
+- We are the pioneer in CUREplus Homeopathy treatment for all skin problems,

 - Our custom-made Homeopathy Medicines for Tinea Versicolor can help you recover completely,